 What happens when you get former New England Patriots tight end Rob Gronkowski, tennis star Venus Williams, TV host James Corden and comedian Ian Karmel on the floor dancing with the Laker Girls?
 Well, about what you'd expect.

 Gronk sure looked like he enjoyed his brief retirement from the NFL anytime soon.
-Not only did he look like he’s loving life in this video with the Lakers’ cheerleaders, but he also announced he would be at the Super Bowl in Miami and hosting a party called “Gronk Beach.”
+Not only did he look like he's loving life in this video with the Lakers' cheerleaders, but he also announced he would be at the Super Bowl in Miami and hosting a party called "Gronk Beach."
+Of course, he can take that party across the state now that he's playing for the Tampa Bay Buccaneers.

 Perhaps this was just practice.